Ambrosius Jääskeläinen: A woman in the altar controversy in 2015

 Father Heikki Huttunen and Metropolitan Ambrosius wrote replies to Leo and Purmonen.
 Huttunen wrote that "for the Orthodox, it an important challenge to recognize the holy tradition from the ornamental tradition, and to be able to separate it from the weight of various historical eras.
 One area of life that the Orthodox theologians have discussed for a long time is the position of the woman in the church.
 The Orthodox faith does not teach that women are ritually impure in a way that would dictate that women cannot enter holy spaces.
 Such a belief may exist on the fringes of the life of the church, but it is not part of the Gospel that the church ought to proclaim."

-According to Ambrosius, he had made "a beautiful ecumenical gesture … We were thankful that a Lutheran bishop wanted to see the event and learn about it and to experience the ordination in our church.
+According to Ambrosius, he had made "a beautiful ecumenical gesture ...
+We were thankful that a Lutheran bishop wanted to see the event and learn about it and to experience the ordination in our church.
 After all, this is something that is in the core of the spiritual life of our church.”

 He commented on the principles surrounding this controversy as follows: “Our synod reminded us about the sanctity of the altar in 2001: the altar is a holy place.
 No one has the right to go there, neither man or woman, unless he or she has a special blessing for it or some task to perform there.
 This rule therefore applies to men and women alike.
 As far as it is known, no canon forbids women to enter the altar. … It is a special challenge for a minority church to grow away from such inwardly oriented and excessively emphasized pride.
 And as we represent an unbroken chain of faith, ever since early Christianity, the value of this tradition is tested by our readiness to share its treasures with other Christians.”

-The controversy went on, when Archbishop Leo wrote about it to Bartholomew I, the Patriarch of Constantinople.
+The controversy went on, when Archbishop Leo wrote about it to Patriarch Bartholomew I of Constantinople.
 The Holy Synod of the Ecumenical Patriarchate then wrote to Ambrosius e.g. the following: